Cacti/plugin_syslog/README.md

 --- develop ---

+* issue#115: Some field where not corrected following the version change

 * issue#116: Background process fail to operate syslog_coming table; syslog_process.php fail if current workdir is not CACTI_TOP

 --- 2.7 ---